 In California, you may choose any of the following methods of disposition of cremated remains:

-In California, cremated remains cannot be transported without a permit from the county health department, and they may not be disposed of in refuse.
+In California, cremated remains cannot be transported without a permit from the county health department and may not be disposed of in refuse.

 How do I obtain a death certificate in California?